-Funding for DNA Analysis, Capacity Enhancement and Other Activities
+Funding for Forensic Research and Development, DNA Analysis, Capacity Enhancement and Other Activities

 Each year we consider how to allocate DNA and other forensic activity funds based on needs such as the demand to increase capacity and reduce DNA backlog, NIJ technology working group recommendations, results from studies and new findings, and strategic priorities and perspectives for each of the programs.